 All the energy finds its concentration in the deep black stone ‘lingam’ of Lord Shiva and reverberates around the dense monotonous stone walls of the ‘karuvarai’ (garbagriha/sanctum).
 The 3.1m tall lingam is humbly nestled deep inside the huge ‘mandapam’ and the long enclosed ‘artha-mandapam’ whose linearity and distance create the energy vibration inside.

-The Brihadeeswara temple stands as a masterpiece not only with the Rich Rigid architectural surfaces but with the passionate effort and touch of the Spartans that are infused with the stones & sculptures.
-Amidst invasion by various empires, the strong monotonous stone surfaces still reflect the colourful lives of the past and makes way to the present with its functioning temple that makes it one of the “Greatest Living Chola Temples”.
+The Brihadeeswara temple stands as a masterpiece of Dravidian Architecture not only with the Rich Rigid architectural surfaces but with the passionate effort and touch of the Spartans that are infused with the stones & sculptures.
+Amidst invasion by various empires, the strong monotonous stone surfaces still reflect the colorful lives of the past and make way to the present with its functioning temple that makes it one of the “Greatest Living Chola Temples”.

 Architect of Thoughts-Passionate human being looking for the essence in user experiences.
 Because perception matters.